mmkal/cooperbara/docs/reference.md

 Name | Type | Description
 ---- | ---- | -----------
 <span style="white-space: nowrap;">`--allowed-git-push-options`</span> | *list* | This is a flag used to allowlist push options sent to git servers.
-E.g. copybara copy.bara.sky --git-push-option="foo,bar" would make copybara validate push so that the only push options (if there are any) used are 'foo' and 'bar'.
+E.g. cooperbara cooper.bara.sky --git-push-option="foo,bar" would make cooperbara validate push so that the only push options (if there are any) used are 'foo' and 'bar'.
 If this flag is unset, it will skip push options validation.
 Set to "" to allow no push options.
-<span style="white-space: nowrap;">`--experiment-checkout-affected-files`</span> | *boolean* | If set, copybara will only checkout affected files at git origin.
+<span style="white-space: nowrap;">`--experiment-checkout-affected-files`</span> | *boolean* | If set, cooperbara will only checkout affected files at git origin.
 Note that this is experimental.
 <span style="white-space: nowrap;">`--git-credential-helper-store-file`</span> | *string* | Credentials store file to be used.
 See https://git-scm.com/docs/git-credential-store
 <span style="white-space: nowrap;">`--git-no-verify`</span> | *boolean* | Pass the '--no-verify' option to git pushes and commits to disable git commit hooks.
 <span style="white-space: nowrap;">`--git-origin-fetch-depth`</span> | *integer* | Use a shallow clone of the specified depth for git.origin.
 If set, only the n most recent changes' tree states are imported with older changes omitted.
 <span style="white-space: nowrap;">`--git-push-option`</span> | *list* | This is a repeatable flag used to set git push level flags to send to git servers.
-E.g. copybara copy.bara.sky --git-push-option foo --git-push-option bar would make git operations done by copybara under the hood use the --push-option flags: git push -push-option=foo -push-option=bar ...
+E.g. cooperbara cooper.bara.sky --git-push-option foo --git-push-option bar would make git operations done by cooperbara under the hood use the --push-option flags: git push -push-option=foo -push-option=bar ...
-<span style="white-space: nowrap;">`--git-tag-overwrite`</span> | *boolean* | If set, copybara will force update existing git tag
+<span style="white-space: nowrap;">`--git-tag-overwrite`</span> | *boolean* | If set, cooperbara will force update existing git tag
 <span style="white-space: nowrap;">`--nogit-credential-helper-store`</span> | *boolean* | Disable using credentials store.
 See https://git-scm.com/docs/git-credential-store
 <span style="white-space: nowrap;">`--nogit-prompt`</span> | *boolean* | Disable username/password prompt and fail if no credentials are found.
 This flag sets the environment variable GIT_TERMINAL_PROMPT which is intended for automated jobs running Git https://git-scm.com/docs/git/2.3.0#git-emGITTERMINALPROMPTem